naver/hubblemon/Readme.md

 ![eval memcached](doc/img/rm_eval_memcached.png)

 Here is another example,
-conn and cursor is pre-set as mysql connection and cursor of Mysql in xmon01.arcus Script creates table and inserts 0 to 99 to table and select them. return_as_table(cursor, p) make html table from DB cursor.
+conn and cursor is pre-set as mysql connection and cursor of Mysql in test.mysql Script creates table and inserts 0 to 99 to table and select them. return_as_table(cursor, p) make html table from DB cursor.